Javisionario/Radios-de-curva/README.md

 **Q: Can I adjust how many vertices are generated?**
 - Yes, by changing the densification interval.
 Smaller values create more vertices and higher precision, but increase computation time.

 ---

+## ⚠️ Limitations
+- The algorithm assumes reasonably clean line geometries; noisy data may produce many false curves.
+- Results depend heavily on the chosen densification interval.
+Too coarse → missed curves; too fine → excessive computation.
+- The clustering method is purely distance-based; it does not account for curve orientation or road context.
+- Nearly collinear triplets of points cannot generate valid radii (they are skipped).
+- Designed for projected CRS in meters — using geographic CRS (lat/long) could give meaningless distances.

+---